goharbor/harbor/docs/compile_guide.md

 ## Introduction

-This guide shows how to compile binary, build images and install Harbor instance from source code via make commands.
+This guide provides instructions for developers to build and run Harbor from source code.

-## Step 1: Prepare Your System for Building Harbor
+## Step 1: Prepare for a build environment for Harbor

-Harbor is deployed as several Docker containers and most of the code compiled by go language.
-The target host requires Python, Docker, Docker Compose and golang develop environment to be installed.
+Harbor is deployed as several Docker containers and most of the code is written in Go language.
+The build host requires Python, Docker, Docker Compose and golang development environment.
+Please install the below prerequisites:

-Requirement:

 Software              | Required Version
 ----------------------|--------------------------